Kehillah-Instructors/Grouping/README.md

-# Sorting and Counting
+# Grouping and Counting
-The following are some exercises in sorting and counting algorithms.
-You should use Python dictionaries to solve the problems.
+The following are some exercises using different accumulating algorithms.
+You should use Python dictionaries to solve the exercises.

 ## Crayonnibalism